kaviabey/SimplePubSubPython/README.md

 # SimplePubSubPython
-This is a simple pub-sub build by me from python
+This is a simple pub-sub based multithreaded client Server  developed by me.